AnyChart/docs.anychart.com/Axes_and_Grids/Line_Markers.md

 ## Overview

-Along with series there are several element that can present on the chart's plot.
-One of these elements of line marker.
-Line marker is a strait line that goes all through the charts plot.
-It may serve for several purposes: to define the value for comparing each of the series points or to visually separate some of chart's elements.
+Line marker is a line that is drawn on chart plot and bound to some value on an axis.
+It may be used to show a trend or mark an important value.

 ## Declare

-To create a line marker you need to use the {api:anychart.axisMarkers#line}**.lineMarker()**{api} method.
-This method will create a simple horizontal line and place it on 0 value of the y scale.
-You can control marker's position using {api:anychart.axisMarkers.Line#value}**.value()**{api} method.
+To create a line marker use the {api:anychart.axisMarkers#line}**.lineMarker()**{api} method.
+By default this method creates a marker on a primary y scale.
+To set a position for a marker use {api:anychart.axisMarkers.Line#value}**.value()**{api} method.

 ```
   var marker = chart.lineMarker();
   marker.value(9000);
 ```

-Here is a sample with a line marker and it is used to indicate the lowest amount of income:
+Here is a sample with a line marker on Y Axis:

 {sample}AGST\_Line\_Marker\_03{sample}

 ## Visualization

-Line marker is a simple line through the whole chart therefore it can be tuned as easy as any line in AnyChart.
-The main way to adjust line marker is using {api:anychart.core.axisMarkers.Line#stroke}**.stroke()**{api} method.
+Line marker appearance is defined using {api:anychart.core.axisMarkers.Line#stroke}**.stroke()**{api} method, like any other line in AnyChart.

 ```
   var marker = chart.lineMarker();